deansaxe/death-and-the-digital-estate/charter.md

 - Develop proposed high level data flows for a future set of mechanisms to enable a marketplace for management of individuals’ digital estates across providers,

-The following are out of scope for the proposed DADE GC:
+The following are out of scope for the proposed DADE CG:

 - Development of any protocols related to managing a digital estate.
 Any such protocol work will be deferred to a future working group.